salehjg/salehjg.github.io/_posts/2023-06-04-doxygen-and-githubpages.md

 - `EXTRACT_ANON_NSPACES`
 - `USE_MDFILE_AS_MAINPAGE`: Set it to `README.md` to use it as the main page.
 Make sure that `README.md` is also present in `INPUT` tag.
 - `SOURCE_BROWSER`
-- `GENERATE_TREEVIEW`: Set to `YES` to have a tree view on the left hand side of the webpage.
+- `GENERATE_TREEVIEW`: Set to `YES` to have a tree view on the left-hand side of the webpage.
 - `USE_MATHJAX`: Set to `YES` to have the math formulas written in LaTeX math format rendered in the output HTML files.
 - `TEMPLATE_RELATIONS`: Set to `YES`.